UWC2-APIDOC/to-do-service-public/docs/tutorials/update-task-new-prop.md

 1. On your desktop, open the Postman app.
 1. To create a new request, click **New** > **HTTP**.
 Give the request a title.
-1. Specify these values in the Request window:
+1. Specify these values in the right-frame window:

     | UI Element | Values | Required | Notes |
     | -------------- | ------ | ------------ |------------ |